 3. Bone broth

 Dr. Singh likes bone broth because it's a rich source of collagen, which is great for the gut.
 You might have heard that collagen smooths wrinkles from the outside in, which is why it's such a buzzy ingredient in the beauty world.
-It turns out that collagen smooths the gut in a similar way as well, which in turn aids digestion.
+It turns out that collagen helps your gut in a similar way as well, which in turn aids digestion.

-"I'm a big fan of omega-3 rich foods like wild salmon and sardines because they're anti-inflammatory, which makes them critical and good for the entire body, including the gut," says Dr. Pedre.
-Wild salmon might already be on your dinner rotation, but sardines are a less expensive great source of the nutrient, too.
+"I'm a big fan of omega-3 rich foods, like wild salmon and sardines, because they're anti-inflammatory.
+This makes them both critical and beneficial for the entire body, including the gut," says Dr. Pedre.
+Wild salmon might already be on your dinner rotation, but sardines are a strong (and less expensive) source of the nutrient, too.

 5. Turmeric brown rice